kninad/kninad.github.io/index.md

 ---

 I am a Master's student in Computer Science at the University of Massachusetts, Amherst.
-I graduated from IIT - Kanpur in June 2017  with a Bachelors degree from the Department of Mathematics and Statistics.
+I graduated from IIT - Kanpur in June 2017  with a Bachelors degree in Mathematics and Scientific Computing.

 Link to my one-page CV: [[pdf]](./media/cv_NinadKhargonkar.pdf)